-The overarching aim of this project is to identify and review the evidence based on approaches taken within the health and care system to improve the quality of data used for the identification and monitoring of health inequalities.
+The aim of this project is to identify, review, and synthesize the evidence base regarding approaches within the health and care system to improve the quality of data related to health inequalities.

 Background